MordantWastrel/cf_swarm/README.md

 ## What You'll Have When You're Finished

 * A development environment you can use on Windows, MacOS, or Linux, and easily replicate for others
-* 2 or more cloud-hosted virtual machines at one of several competing infrastructure providers \(one for your database and one for your Docker containers\)
+* A blueprint for a complete production pipeline in the cloud: database, front-end web server, source repository, container registry, and Docker Swarm
-* Docker images for CF development, staging, and production
+* Cloud computing instances at one of several competing infrastructure providers to support the above
-* \(Optional\) A Docker image for a distributed cache
+* Your own Docker images for CF development and production
-* An understanding of how to scale your infrastructure when the need arises, both vertically \(feeding CF through embiggening your VM\) and horizontally \(CF clustering, Docker Swarm, and Distributed Caching\)
+* An understanding of how to scale your infrastructure when the need arises, both vertically \(feeding CF through embiggening your compute instances\) and horizontally \(Distributed CF development, Docker Swarm, and Distributed Caching\)